0x7df/mkvm/README.md

 # mkvm
-Set up an Ubuntu Virtual Machine
+Set up the initial software stack on an Ubuntu Virtual Machine